-The research in the Raj laboratory focuses on translational programs in prostate cancer in:
+The research in the Raj laboratory focuses on six translational programs in prostate cancer and breast cancers in:

-- Molecular characterization of signaling pathways in prostate cancer
+- Molecular characterization of hormone dependent signaling pathways in prostate and breast cancers

-- Ex vivo development of primary prostate cancer models that maintain the critical signaling pathways in prostate cancer and that can be used to dissect the biology of individual cancers and predict responsiveness to therapeutics
+- Ex vivo development of primary cancer models that maintain the critical signaling pathways and that can be used to dissect the biology of individual cancers and predict responsiveness to therapeutics

 - Delineation of a predictive biomarker panel in prostate cancer

-Our work is funded by grants from the Prostate Cancer Foundation, the Department of Defense and private foundations.
+Our work is funded by grants from the Prostate Cancer Foundation, the National Cancer Institute, the Department of Defense, Cancer Prevention Research Institute of Texas and private foundations.

 About Prostate Cancer

-In 2013, there will be approximately 238,590 new cases of Prostate Cancer (PCa) diagnosed and 29,720 deaths in the United States, according to the American Cancer Society.
+In 2017, there will be approximately 161,360 new cases of Prostate Cancer (PCa) diagnosed and 26,730 deaths in the United States, according to the American Cancer Society.
 Mortality from PCa can be attributed to its metastasis to bone.
-For metastatic PCa, androgen deprivation therapy (ADT) is the initial treatment of choice and results in regression of the disease.
+For metastatic PCa, androgen deprivation therapy (ADT) is the initial treatment of choice and results in disease regression.
 However, ADT is not curative: the cancer invariably relapses and progresses to castrate-resistant PCa (CRPC).
+CRPC is often treated with secondary hormone therapies that block the production of androgens or their ability to interact with androgen receptor (AR) and subsequent AR activation.
 Despite recent FDA approval of chemotherapeutic and immunomodulatory agents, CRPC is incurable and most patients with CRPC will die.